koyan04/customer-management-portal/README.md

 This repository includes a helper PowerShell script to assist with common Windows installation tasks.
 The script attempts to:

-- Ensure Node.js and git are present (tries `winget` / `choco` if available).
+- Ensure Node.js is present (tries `winget` / `choco` if available).
-- Clone or update the repository into an installation directory.
+- Downloads and extracts the release into an installation directory.
 - Install backend/frontend dependencies and build the frontend.
 - Start backend processes via `pm2` and optionally register Windows services using `nssm` (if present).

 Important notes and limitations:

-Note about release selection: both installers (the Linux `scripts/install.sh` and the Windows `scripts/install-windows.ps1` helper) prefer to checkout the latest semantic-release tag when available (for example `v1.2.3` or `1.2.3`) and intentionally avoid common prerelease tags like `-rc`, `-beta`, or `-alpha`.
+Note about release selection: both installers (the Linux `scripts/install.sh` and the Windows `scripts/install-windows.ps1` helper) prefer to download the latest semantic-release tag when available (for example `v1.2.3` or `1.2.3`) and intentionally avoid common prerelease tags like `-rc`, `-beta`, or `-alpha`.
 To force a specific ref, set `CMP_CHECKOUT_REF` for the Linux installer or pass `-CheckoutRef <ref>` to the PowerShell helper.

 - The Windows helper does not attempt to install PostgreSQL or perform full TLS automation.
 Installing Postgres on Windows is environment-specific; for production we recommend using a managed database or installing Postgres separately.
 - For TLS on Windows consider using win-acme (https://www.win-acme.com/) to obtain Let's Encrypt certificates, or use Cloudflare Origin Certificates combined with a reverse proxy (IIS, Nginx, Caddy) that terminates TLS.